- Nutritional Vitamins & Supplements

 Another very important reason to be concerned about Vitamin D low intake is associated with cardiovascular disease, heart failure and possibly type II diabetes.
 There is a vast amount of ongoing research to determine the healthiest levels.
 I imagine there will be changing guidelines as they learn more about vitamin D.

 Several studies have shown a higher intake correlates with lower incidences of cancers well, particularly colon and colorectal cancers.

 Greater sun exposure has also been shown to reduce cancer deaths also.

 Autoimmune Disease Require Higher Levels

-Many people are taking Vitamin D3 supplements, which are vitamin D tablets along with magnesium and calcium.
+Many people are taking vitamin D3 supplements, which are Vitamin D3 tablets along with magnesium and calcium.
 This is a good way to insure you are getting important protectors available in your bloodstream.
 Calcium, vitamin D and magnesium have been shown in numerous studies to work well when taken together and the vitamin D is more effective when taken this way.

 Vitamin D deficiency Symptoms